zambal/eml/README.md

 ```

 By invoking `use Eml.Language.HTML` all generated html element macros from
-`Eml.Language.HTML.Elements` are imported in to the current scope.
-Note that
+`Eml.Language.HTML.Elements` are imported into the current scope.
+The element
-`use Eml.Language.HTML` also unimports Kernel.div/2, as it would otherwise clash
-with the div element macro, so if you want to use `Kernel.div/2` in the same scope,
-you'll have to call it with the module name.
-The element macro's just translate to a
-call to `Eml.Element.new`, except when used as a pattern in a match operation.
+macro's just translate to a call to `Eml.Element.new`, except when used as a pattern
-When used inside a match, the macro will be translated to %Eml.Element{...}.
-The nodes
+in a match operation.
+When used inside a match, the macro will be translated to
-of an element can be `String.t`, `Eml.Element.t`, `Eml.Parameter.t`, or `Eml.Template.t`.
+%Eml.Element{...}.
+The nodes of an element can be `String.t`, `Eml.Element.t`,
+`Eml.Parameter.t`, or `Eml.Template.t`.
 We'll focus on strings and elements for now.
 ```elixir
 iex> div 42
 #div<["42"]>
 ```
-Here we created a `div` element with `"42"` as it contents.Since Eml content's
+Here we created a `div` element with `"42"` as it contents.
+Since Eml content's
 only primitive data type are strings, the integer automatically gets converted.

 The element macro's in Eml try to be clever about the type of arguments that